dandeliondeathray/nona/service/control/README.md

-# Nonastaging
+# Control
-Nonastaging is a WebSocket based interface to the Nona system.
-Its purpose is to simplify acceptance testing of the Nona system deployed in a staging environment.
+Control is a WebSocket based interface to the Nona system.
+Its purpose is to simplify acceptance testing of the Nona system deployed in a staging environment, and to work as the back-end of a REPL for the Nona system.

 It is designed to be a testable replacement of the Slack integration `nonaslack`.

 # WebSocket interface
-Interact with Nona by sending JSON messages over the WebSocket connection to Nonastaging.
+Interact with Nona by sending JSON messages over the WebSocket connection to Control.
 Below are examples for each supported message

 Request a puzzle for a given user: